shinjinighosh/24.904-Final-Project/report_1.md

 very early infant word learning and segmentation is aided by word and syllable reduplication (e.g. 'mama' or 'choo-choo').
-Other studies showed some advantage for infants in learning reduplicative words, but none explicitly tested whether it improves infants' ability to perform word segmentation.
+Other studies showed some advantage for infants in learning reduplicative words, but none explicitly tested whether they improve infants' ability to perform word segmentation.
 The study exposed nine-month-old native English learners to two different spoken passages, each containing a novel four-letter CVCV word chosen to be similar to English words phonetically.
 One word was reduplicative (the first CV syllable was the same as